puneeth032003/task-manager/README.md

 ### 🎨 User Interface
 - Fully responsive design, ensuring a smooth experience on both desktop and mobile devices.
 - **Dark Mode**: Toggle between light and dark themes for a comfortable viewing experience.

-### 🔧 Settings
-- Update user profile information, including name, email, and role.
-- Change security details such as password.
-- Log out or delete your account from the settings page.

 ## 🛠️ Main Technologies
 - React